nsnans/PicList/README.md

 If the macOS system installs PicList and displays "file is damaged" or installs and opens without response, please upgrade to PicList V1.4.1 or above.

-After V1.4.1, all mac installation packages have been signed by my developer certificate, will not be recognized by the macOS system as "malicious software", will not appear "file is damaged" prompt.
+After V1.4.1, all mac installation packages have been signed by my developer certificate.
+They will not be recognized by the macOS system as "malicious software" and will not trigger the "file is damaged" prompt.

 ## Application screenshot